Concordium/concordium-node-sdk-js/packages/web/README.md

 An example of getting the source of a model on the chain using a JSON-RPC server.

 ## SendCIS2Transfer.html
 An example of sending a CIS2 "transfer" transaction by utilizing the `CIS2Contract` class.
-Please note that this example requires the Concordium Browser Wallet to be installed to work.
+Please note that this example requires the [Concordium Wallet for Web](https://chrome.google.com/webstore/detail/concordium-wallet/mnnkpffndmickbiakofclnpoiajlegmg) to be installed to work.

 ## SendCIS2UpdateOperator.html
 An example of sending a CIS2 "updateOperator" transaction by utilizing the `CIS2Contract` class.
-Please note that this example requires the Concordium Browser Wallet to be installed to work.
+Please note that this example requires the [Concordium Wallet for Web](https://chrome.google.com/webstore/detail/concordium-wallet/mnnkpffndmickbiakofclnpoiajlegmg) to be installed to work.

 # Build